syncfusion-content/winui-docs/winui/Polar-Chart/Title.md

 ---
 layout: post
 title: Title in WinUI Chart control | Syncfusion
-description: Learn here all about title in Syncfusion WinUI Chart (SfPolarChart) control and its customization.
+description: Learn here all about the title in Syncfusion WinUI Chart (SfPolarChart) control and its customization.
 platform: WinUI
 control: SfPolarChart
 documentation: ug